sunny73cr/setup-netfilter/README.md

 Next release slated for 30th September 2024 (likely midday NZDT).
 Massive overhaul including many bug fixes; improved usability; 'fault-tolerant code'; better debug output.
-The next release will not introduce any 'new' features; but rather, will completely implement each 'feature' that was present, in the initial upload.
+The next release will not introduce any 'new' features; but rather, will completely implement each 'feature' that was present in the initial upload.
 I'm hoping the release will be bug free; though there may be some small issues to iron out in terms of debug output and user input.